Also known as: H. influenzae meningitis and H. flu meningitis

 Symptoms usually come on quickly, and may include:

-Treatment with antibiotics should be started as soon as possible.
+Antibiotics should be given as soon as possible.
 Ceftriaxone is one of the most commonly used antibiotics.
+Ampicillin may sometimes be used.

 Unvaccinated people who are in close contact with someone who has H. influenzae meningitis should be given antibiotics to prevent infection.
 Such people include: